illixion/blog.illixion.com/content/posts/dropbox-support-hell.md

 >
 > Could you please escalate this?
 I’m certain that there’s a technical issue that’s preventing you from helping me with logging in, because why else would I be getting an invalid password error when I enter the correct password?

 Nina comes back and asks me to click the "I can't recover my account using this page" link that shows up when you press the "Click here to reset it" link.
 This link goes to a knowledge base article on Dropbox's website.
-Just to make sure that you understand: Nina, the Dropbox support agent, doesn't know that this link doesn't actually do anything.

 I send a screenshot of the knowledge base article in a reply.
 I expect nothing.
 I ask myself – why am I even doing this anyway?

 Perhaps there's some deeper meaning to me weaving through the 7 layers of customer support hell, finding solutions to being stonewalled, and perseverance.
 I'm too tired to look for it though.
-I just wanted to re-experience my Minecraft worlds one final time.
+I just wanted to re-experience my bootleg Minecraft worlds one final time.

-## Part 4 - The End
+## Part 5 - The End

 (updated on 03/12/2021)

-After posting this article to the forum thread mentioned above (and subsequently it being deleted, thanks mods), my ticket finally got escalated to someone who is an "account security manager" at Dropbox, and after verifying my identity, they helped me with resetting the password.
+After posting this article to the forum thread mentioned above (and my comment subsequently being deleted, thanks mods!), my ticket finally got escalated to someone who is an "account security manager" at Dropbox, and after verifying my identity, they helped me with resetting the password.
 It's unfortunate that this is what I had to do through to get actual help, but it's something, I guess.

 The point I've made before still stands though, and it's that **you should stop using Dropbox.** They don't care about you or your files, all they want is your money.
 Move to any other service like Google Drive, or a self-hosted solution like Nextcloud.
 There are many alternatives to Dropbox, and they're all better at preserving your files than Dropbox.